 In this phase, company positions and roles are identified, essential for achieving the company goal and its success.
 Often these are positions that one or a few people only occupy.

 The aim here is to find individual competencies that one person in the company can only master.
 So if that person leaves the company, the knowledge or competence is also lost.

 Succession planning can therefore not only be built with a view to essential key positions, but also with a view to key competencies.

 Create job profiles

 Job profiles or requirement profiles make it possible to plan recruitment more structured.
-In particular, skill profiles help with replacement and continuous career planning.
+In particular, competency profiles can be used to support replenishment and ongoing career planning.

 Which key worker is about to retire or leave the company due to pregnancy or parental leave?
 Is there a risk due to sick leave that key positions are vacant?

 Based on the previously defined requirements, skill gap analysis can be used to find suitable employees internally who are ideal for a successor.
 An internal competence database can also be used for finding a successor.
 For this, a skill management solution which supports this functionality is required.
 Internal recruiting measures such as internal tenders can also be used.

 Training and education